dfelinto/blender-manual/manual/editors/3dview/sidebar.rst

 View Panel
 ----------

-The *View* panel lets you set other settings regarding the 3D Viewport.
+The *View* panel lets you change other settings regarding the 3D Viewport.
-You can show it with the :menuselection:`View --> View Properties...` menu entry.

 Focal Length
-   Control the focal length of the 3D Viewport camera in millimeters, unlike a :doc:`rendering camera </render/cameras>`.
+   Control the focal length of the 3D Viewport camera.

 .. _3dview-view-clip:

 Clip Start/End
-   Adjust the minimum and maximum distances range to limit the visible range to the area between two planes that are orthogonal to the viewing direction of the viewport camera.
+   Adjust the minimum and maximum distances for geometry to be visible.
-   Objects outside the range will not be shown.
+   Geometry closer than *Start* or further away than *End* will not be shown.

    .. note::

-      The definition of the two planes depends on the kind of view:

-      - Perspective view: The planes with distance of start and end from viewport camera.

-      - Orthographic view: The planes with distance of negative end and positive end from the focus point, in this case the *Start* is ignored.
+      In Orthographic view, the viewport uses negative *End* instead of *Start*.

    .. warning::

       A large clipping range will allow you to see both near and far objects, but reduces the depth precision resulting in artifacts.

-      In some cases, a very large range may cause operations that depend on the depth buffer to become unreliable although this depends on the graphics card and drivers.
+      In some cases, a very large range may cause operations that depend on the depth buffer to become unreliable, although this depends on the graphics card and drivers.

       See :ref:`Troubleshooting Depth Buffer Glitches <troubleshooting-depth>` for more information.

+.. _3dview-local-camera:

 Local Camera
-   Use a local camera in this view, selected from the object selector, rather than the scene's (global) active camera.
+   Allow this 3D Viewport to have its own :doc:`active camera </editors/3dview/navigate/camera_view>`, separate from the global active camera that's defined in the scene.
+   The selector next to the checkbox lets you choose this camera.

+.. _3dview-sidebar-render-region:

 Render Region
-   Use a Render Region when not looking through a camera.
+   Use the :ref:`Render Region <editors-3dview-navigate-render-region>`.
-   Using :kbd:`Ctrl-B` to draw a region will automatically enable this option.
+   Defining the region with :kbd:`Ctrl-B` will automatically enable this option.

+   Note that if you're viewing the scene through the active camera, this option has no effect -- in this case, you instead need to use the checkbox :menuselection:`Output Properties --> Format --> Render Region` in the Properties editor.
+This will affect not just the viewport, but also the final render.

 .. _bpy.types.SpaceView3D.lock: